 In many practical cases some attributes cannot be omitted.
 If some attributes are always shown, their importance will decrease while the omitted attributes will get higher importance.
 An attribute that is not always displayed will attract more attention when it is displayed and its seeming importance will increase.

 Incomplete profiles in a branded study should be avoided completely.
 Respondents will implicitly substitute the missing attributes with the levels common to the brand.
 This will sway not only level part-worths of the omitted attributes but also of the other attributes.

 Problems with nominal attributes differing in number of levels are common.
 The number of times each level of an attributes will be shown is inversely proportional to the attribute cardinality (the number of levels).
 Therefore, level part-worths of higher cardinality attributes will be estimated with higher error.
 A great help in this respect is use of soft constraints between levels of a particular attribute (or a combination of attributes) constructed as tasks involving only levels of the attribute (or the combined attribute).
-MaxDiff, SCE or simply in-place sorting can be used.
+MaxDiff, SCE or simply an in-place sorting can be used.
 Their use will also allow to dramatically decrease the number of CBC task.

 Different cardinality of ordinal attributes is much less problematic thanks to possibility to constrain the part-worths estimates.